seedubjay/seedubjay.github.io/_drafts/you-are-being-watched.md

 However, the value of this data increases exponentially if the company is able to join all of your visits together into a single profile that describes you in more and more detail over time.

-This has been done for years with [rewards cards systems](https://www.bbc.co.uk/news/technology-43483426) and by forcing users to provide personal information.
+This has been done for years with [rewards cards systems](https://www.bbc.co.uk/news/technology-43483426) and by forcing users to provide personal information for no reason when they buy something online.

 However, the introduction of _cookies_ takes this to a whole new level.